Hornbill-Docs/esp-config/esp-config/security/single-sign-on.md

 account:name	No	The users display name/handle.
 If not specified then the name will be derived from account:firstName a space and the account:lastName.
-If these two attributes are not defined either, the name will be the same as the nameID (the users login id) account:firstName	No	The users given/first name account:lastName	No	The users given/last name account:jobTitle	No	The users job title within the organisation account:phone	No	The users phone number account:email	No	The users e-mail address account:mobile	No	The users mobile phone number
+If these two attributes are not defined either, the name will be the same as the nameID (the users login id) account:firstName	No	The users given/first name account:lastName	No	The users given/last name account:jobTitle	No	The users job title within the organization account:phone	No	The users phone number account:email	No	The users e-mail address account:mobile	No	The users mobile phone number